iamjoydevdas/Kafka/kafka.md

 ### 13. In the Producer, when does QueueFullException occur?
 QueueFullException typically occurs when the Producer attempts to send messages at a pace that the Broker cannot handle.
 Since the Producer doesn’t block, users will need to add enough brokers to collaboratively handle the increased load.

+### 14. KAFKA VS RABBITMQ
+Three application level difference is:

+ - Kafka supports re-read of consumed messages while rabbitMQ not.

+- Kafka supports ordering of messages in partition while rabbitMQ supports it with some constraint such as one exchange routing to the queue,one queue, one consumer to queue.

+- Kafka is for fast in publishing data to partition than rabbitMQ.